Donatekart

 Donatekart is an India-based social enterprise that allows individuals to donate supplies needed to a charity instead of donating money.
-The organization was founded in 2016 by Anil Kumar Reddy and Sandeep Sharma.
-Donatekart act as an online crowdsourcing platform that assists non-governmental organizations to create campaigns and collect products they require from donors instead of traditional monetary donations.
-Donatekart is the first of its kind in the world that enables donors and philanthropist to directly donate required products to charitable organizations online instead of money.
-The organization was awarded with NASSCOM Social Innovation Award 2018 by K. T. Rama Rao, Minister for Information Technology, during World Conference on Information Technology held in 2019, in Hyderabad.
+The organization was founded in 2016 by Anil Kumar Reddy, Sandeep Sharma, and Sarang Bobade.
+Donatekart acts as an online crowdsourcing platform that assists non-governmental organizations to create campaigns and collect products they require from donors instead of traditional monetary donations.
+Donatekart enables donors and philanthropists to directly donate required products to charitable organizations online instead of money.
 Donatekart is incubated by Zone Startups India, an accelerator program run by Bombay Stock Exchange, Mumbai and T-Hub, Hyderabad.

 History

 Donatekart was founded in 2016 by 2 NIT Nagpur and 1 ICT Mumbai graduate, Sarang Bobade, Sandeep Sharma, Anil Reddy.

 The inception of Donatekart began during the Chennai Floods 2015 while volunteering with Goonj Delhi, when the founders noticed that people were buying goods like rice and flour from e-commerce giants like Amazon and Flipkart and shipping them to NGOs.
 But the on-ground needs were different- people urgently needed tarpaulins, mosquito nets, and blankets.
 There was a gap in providing donations based on what was needed on-ground.

 This realization led to the innovative idea of creating a platform where NGOs could start campaigns by listing the products they required.
 Donors could then contribute funds for these specific items, ensuring a direct match between contributions and the real needs of the beneficiaries.
 This visionary concept gave rise to Donatekart, an organization committed to facilitating more effective and need-based philanthropy.

 Donatekart delivers the products to the organizations bringing transparency in donations made to non-governmental organization by replacing monetary donations to in-kind donations.
 Donatekart is a hybrid of crowdfunding and eCommerce and is the first of its type internationally.
 Donatekart was incubated by Zone Startups India, an accelerator program run by Bombay Stock Exchange (BSE), Mumbai.
-In 2018, they were incubated by T-Hub, Hyderabad.The organization's business model was ranked second during the Azim Premji Social Enterprise Challenge held in Bangalore, in 2018.
+In 2018, they were incubated by T-Hub, Hyderabad.